amanjit-gill-data/nvim-config-linux/notes/config_notes.md

 # notes on neovim config

-these are just my rough notes, taken from the neovim documentation, on how neovim searches for and loads config files
+these are rough notes, taken from the neovim documentation, on how neovim searches for and loads config files

 ## arguments